 Mandara Spa, WDW Swan and Dolphin Resort

 Mandara Spa at Walt Disney World’s Swan and Dolphin Resort will transport you to the Indonesian island of Bali with its lavishly dark wood and ornamental arch displays.
 Remnants of a cultural temple surround the Spa to evoke a soothing and peaceful temperament.
-The interior Tea Garden and Meditation Garden allows you time to unwind in total tranquility.
-Delight in (almost) all the spa has to offer with any treatment service.
-The hydrotherapy and steam room are temporarily unavailable for sanitation purposes.
+The interior Tea Garden and Meditation Garden allow you time to unwind in total tranquility.

-Spend a few hours traveling from one locale to another during a Universal Resort crawl; socially-distanced style.
+Spend a few hours traveling from one locale to another during a Universal Resort crawl.

 I suggest you start your sipping tryst at Universal Resort’s CityWalk since it closes before the resort bars.
-Most of the restaurants are open but hours vary widely.
-A list of open venues and hours can be found here.
 One of my favorite spots at CityWalk has always been Pat O’Briens.
 I can order a favorite beer while tuning in to the dueling pianos.
 Sing along!
 I also like the cozy feel as if you were hanging at a friend’s place.
-Pat O’Briens is currently open Friday – Sunday from 8pm-10pm.
+Pat O’Briens is currently open nightly 5pm – 2am.

 Feel free to walk to the next stop at Loews Royal Pacific or take the water taxi again.
 Upon arrival, seek out the Orchid Court Lounge and Sushi Bar for sweeping tropical paradise views of a South Pacific lagoon.
 Here you have generous options of sushi, sashimi and appetizers that will pair nicely with a Japanese whisky, sake or beer.
-The Lounge is open daily from 5pm-midnight.
+The Lounge is open daily 5pm – 1am, with food service until 11pm.

 The last stop is Cabana Bay Beach Resort’s Swizzle Lounge.
 Use the stroll from Loews Royal Pacific Resort to enjoy free-flowing conversation.
 When you’ve arrived at the retro Swizzle Lounge, find a comfy seat and pour over the drink menu filled with nods to vintage concoctions.
 The hard part will be deciding which one to try first.
-Swizzle Lounge is open Friday and Saturday only from 4pm-midnight.
+Swizzle Lounge is open Monday – Sunday from 1pm – 12am and has live music Fridays and Saturdays from 8pm – 11pm.

-Water taxis typically run until 2am and are cleaned frequently which could affect wait times.
+Water taxis typically run until 2am.
 If you choose to forego transportation, each stop is easily walkable.
-Remember to drink responsibly and utilize a ride share service when necessary.
+Remember to drink responsibly and utilize a ride-share service when necessary.

 - Swan and Dolphin Resort Crawl